Women in the military in the Americas: United States

+In January 1918, Myrtle Hazard became the first woman to enlist in the Coast Guard.
+She was the only woman to serve in the Coast Guard during the war and she is the namesake of USCGC Myrtle Hazard.
+Wartime newspapers erroneously reported that twin sisters Genevieve and Lucille Baker were the first women to serve in the Coast Guard.
+While they tried to enlist, they were not accepted.

+Women who served during WWI were demobilized when hostilities ceased, and aside from the Nurse Corps the uniformed military became once again exclusively male.
+In 1942, women were brought into the military again, largely following the British model.

 The Woman's Army Auxiliary Corps was established in the United States in 1942.
 However, political pressures stalled attempts to create more roles for women in the American Armed Forces.
 Women saw combat during World War II, first as nurses in the Pearl Harbor attacks on December 7, 1941.
 The Woman's Naval Reserve and Marine Corps Women's Reserve were also created during this conflict.
 In July 1943 a bill was signed removing 'auxiliary' from the Women's Army Auxiliary Corps, making it an official part of the regular army.
 In 1944 WACs arrived in the Pacific and landed in Normandy on D-Day.
 During the war, 67 Army nurses and 16 Navy nurses were captured and spent three years as Japanese prisoners of war.
 There were 350,000 American women who served during World War Two and 16 were killed in action; in total, they gained over 1,500 medals, citations and commendations.

 Virginia Hall, serving with the Office of Strategic Services, received the second-highest US combat award, the Distinguished Service Cross, for action behind enemy lines in France.
 Hall, who had one artificial leg, landed clandestinely in occupied territory aboard a British Motor Torpedo Boat.

 After World War Two, demobilization led to the vast majority of serving women being returned to civilian life.
 Law 625, The Women's Armed Services Act of 1948 was signed by President Truman, allowing women to serve in the armed forces in fully integrated units during peacetime, with only the WAC remaining a separate female unit.
 During the Korean War of 1950–1953 many women served in the Mobile Army Surgical Hospitals, with women serving in Korea numbering 120,000 during the conflict.

 Records regarding American women serving in the Vietnam War are vague.
 However, it is recorded that 600 women served in the country as part of the Air Force, along with 500 members of the WAC, and over 6,000 medical personnel and support staff.

 The Ordnance Corps began accepting female missile technicians in 1974, and female crewmembers and officers were accepted into Field Artillery missile units.